COSC3020/tsp-local-search-rzafft1/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+- Time Complexity
+* in the worst case the _tsp_ls function will have a complexity of O(n^4), since we run a nested for loop that has a time complexity of $O(n^2)$, and inside our nested for loop we use our optSwap and getPathDist functions that both have a complexity of $O(n)$... now combining this with our help function, tsp_ls, we get a total time complexity of $O(n^4 * 2^n)$ since we run the _tsp_ls function $2^n$ times.

+- Space Complexity
+* the space complexity of this code is just $O(n)$.
+We dont need to keep track of a cache like we did with tsp-held-karp, so instead we really just need to keep track of the current cities array of length n.